itaiorr/Deep-DNA-based-storage/README.md

 ## Full End-to-End Retrieval Pipeline

-To run the end-to-end retrieval pipeline, please use the script Deep_decoding_pipeline.py  that can be found in the folder DeepEncoderDecoder/ Please make sure to install the required python packages and to follow the instruction below.
+To run the end-to-end retrieval pipeline, please use the script Deep_decoding_pipeline.py  that can be found in this folder.

+This three step should be done before running the scripts.
+1. Please install the required Python packages (see below) and follow the instructions in this file (section "Required Python Packages").
+2. Please locate the data (the .fastq files that are obtained from sequencing) in the folder that can be found in: "./DeepEncoderDecoder/data/".
+This folder currently contains a sample of three .fastq files with 8966 reads.
+4. Please compile the CPL algorithm by running 'make' command in the folder "./DeepEncoderDecoder/CPL_Deep/"  (see instructions below - section "CPL Algorithm").

 ```bash
 python3 deep_decoding_pipeline.py